Multi-kink brane in Gauss-Bonnet gravity and its stability: Brane solutions

 \subsubsection{First superpotential}

 For the first superpotential (\ref{supp1}), we obtain the scalar potential from~(\ref{ptl}), the function $y(\phi)$ from~\eqref{extradim and phi}, and the warp factor from~\eqref{wf and phi}:

+We defined a dimensionless GB coupling constant $\tilde \alpha= \alpha / M_{*}$.
 Here, we also keep $M_*$ in these expressions in order to check the dimensions of the quantities.
 The energy density $\rho(y)$ can be obtained from Eqs.~\eqref{energy densigy}, ~\eqref{rho1}, and~\eqref{rho}.
 We do not list it here.

 The kink-like solution for the scalar field demands that the scalar field satisfies $\phi \rightarrow \text{const}=\phi_{\infty}$ when $y \rightarrow \infty$.
 That is to say, the integral function in Eq.~(\ref{solution1_y_phi}) for $y(\phi)$ must approach to infinity when $\phi \rightarrow \phi_{\infty}$.
 Thus we get the constraints on the parameters $\tilde{\alpha}$, $a$, and $b$ that could support the existence of thick brane solutions.
 We list the constraints as follows \begin{itemize} \item when $\tilde{\alpha} > 0$, the restriction is $a \neq -b$; \item when $\tilde{\alpha} \leq 0$ and $ b \geq 0$, the restriction is $-b<a<0.2511b$; \item when $\tilde{\alpha} \leq 0$ and $ b < 0$, the restriction is $0.2511b<a<-b$. \end{itemize}